the bottom line

 fourth layer: how we do it

 We love both the tradition and science of kukui nut oil for wrinkles.
-With the tremendous benefits of protecting from oxidation, moisturizing skin, and healing wounds, kukui nut oil was a natural choice for incorporation into our blue lotus body oil.
+With the tremendous benefits of protecting from oxidation, moisturizing skin, and healing wounds, kukui nut oil was a natural choice for incorporation into our blue lotus body oil and bakuchiol & pomegranate facial oil.

 2. Cesca TG, Faqueti LG, Rocha LW et al. Antinocioceptive, anti-inflammatory and wound healing features in animal models treated with a semisolid herbal medicine based on Aluerites Molucca L. Wild.
 Euforbiaceae standardized leaf extract Semisolid Herbal.
 J Ethnopharmacol 2012; 143: 355-362.